 Don’t limit yourself to your current lender

-But even if you love your current lender, “you should still shop around for the best rate,” adds Moon.
+Even if you love your current lender, “you should still shop around for the best rate,” adds Moon.

 In many cases, your current bank may not be the best option for a new home purchase or refinance because they don’t specialize in the type of loan you need.
 Or, their rates may be less competitive.

-“$2emember that your existing lender is profiting off of you, so don’t be afraid to ask for quotes from other lenders,” Moon adds.
+“Remember that your existing lender is profiting off of you, so don’t be afraid to ask for quotes from other lenders,” Moon adds.